folkertvanheusden/lock_trace/README.md

 'elfutils' package.
 Also lock_tracer.cpp requires 'libc6-dev',
 'libjansson-dev', 'libunwind-dev' and 'libgraphviz-dev' ('glibc- devel', 'jansson-devel', 'libunwind-devel' and 'graphviz-devel' on rpm systems) packages to build.
+Note that 'libgraphviz-dev' is optional.

 building